 Data Collection

 We obtained 100 GBS isolates from patients at Boston Children’s Hospital (BCH) between 2007 and 2021.
 Located in Boston, Massachusetts, BCH is a tertiary referral pediatric hospital serving a catchment area encompassing the majority of New England’s 72,000 square miles.
 The hospital admits a diverse range of patients, including neonates with suspected sepsis.
 A scarcity of EOD was observed, which aligns with the absence of labor and delivery services at BCH.
 Consequently, our analysis primarily focuses on LOD and infections occurring later in infancy, notably VLOD.
+We also included older patients, including adults with congenital anomalies treated at BCH, in this analysis as a comparator population to the infant population.
 [Carl/Rick to include statement about why we also observe some adult patients in our cohort] Isolates were obtained from either the blood or cerebral spinal fluid (CSF) of patients.
 The presence of bacteria in the blood indicated bacteremia, while its presence in the CSF, characterized by pleocytosis, indicated meningitis.
 Each isolate was stored for whole-genome sequencing, and the associated demographic, antimicrobial sensitivity profile, laboratory, and clinical information were extracted from hospital records.
 The recorded variables included gestational age, sex, length of stay, vitals, clinical presentation, hematological indices, medications, and interventions.
 [Carl/Rick: length of stay, vitals, clinical presentation/symptoms, medications, and interventions are not in- cluded in the current data sheet for publication - would you like to include them, and describe them in the paper?
 Or exclude them ?]
 The hematological indices recorded included white blood cell (WBC) count, hemoglobin level, platelet count, and absolute neutrophil count (ANC).
 Hematological data were entirely missing for two patients, and ANC data were missing for an additional patient.
 We treated the missing data as random and excluded these patients in statistical analyses involving the missing variables.
 For all patients except one preterm infant (Patient#86), gestational age coincided with age in days since birth.
 We also documented the level of care received by each patient, distinguishing between Intensive Care Unit (ICU) and inpatient pediatric unit admissions.
 To exclude precautionary admissions, ICU admissions were defined as stays exceeding 48 hours.

 Whole-genome sequencing and Antibiotic susceptibility testing

 [Carl/Rick: Please add details on the experimental methods used for sequencing and AST]

+Briefly, DNA was extracted using the Wizard Genomic DNA Extraction Kit (Promega, Wisconsin, USA), according to manufacturer’s instructions.
+Genomic DNA was then subjected to indexed whole genome sequencing on an Illumina Hiseq 2500 platform to generate paired-end reads of 100–150 bp in length.

+The Clinical and Laboratory Standards Institute (CLSI) protocol was followed for antimicrobial susceptibility testing using disk diffusion.
+Briefly, individual GBS strains were grown on Mueller-Hinton Agar (MHA) with 5% sheep blood (BBL; ThermoFisher) at 37°C supplemented with 5% CO2 following the placement of antimicrobial discs (BD Sensi-Disc; ThermoFisher) using a standard dispenser to ensure proper spacing between disks.
+Tested antibiotics included penicillin (10U), tetracycline (30μg), clindamycin (2μg), erythromycin (15μg), and levofloxacin (5μg).
+Zones of inhibition were measured using a digital caliper following 18 hours of growth and recorded as susceptible, intermediate, or resistant according to the CLSI breakpoints ref

 Genomic analysis